 Make sure your oven is at 300F before returning the white chocolate raspberry cheesecake to the oven.
 Many ovens have issues keeping a steady temperature at 300F.
 If you see your Oven Thermometer drop below 300F, set your oven to 310-315F.
 That's a safe temperature to bake the bars at.

-Step 1: Pour half of your cheesecake filling on top of your gluten-free Oreo crust and spread out evenly with a small offset or spatula.
+- Pour the white chocolate cheesecake filling on top of the pre-baked gluten-free Oreo crust.
+Spread it out evenly with a small offset or spatula.

-Step 4: Place in your oven and bake until the cheesecake is set around the edges but is still a bit jiggly in the center, 32 - 34 minutes.
-Turn off the oven and allow the white chocolate raspberry cheesecake to cool in the oven for an hour.
-This will help reduce the chance for it to crack (Cheesecakes often crack when removed too early from the oven)
+- Turn off the oven and allow the white chocolate raspberry cheesecake to cool in the oven for an hour.
+This will help reduce the chance for it to crack (Cheesecakes often crack when removed too early from the oven).
+After an hour remove it from the oven and allow for it to cool completely at room temperature.

-Step 5: Once the cheesecake is fully cooled, cover loosely and place in the fridge for at least 4hrs before cutting them.
-They are easier to cut if you allow them to cool completely overnight.
+- Once the cheesecake is fully cooled, cover it loosely and place in the fridge for at least 4hrs (preferably overnight) before slicing.

 FAQ for White Chocolate Raspberry Cheesecake